Alaoefyn/LongestPalindromeorIsogramFinder/README.md

 Before the usage, to give execute permission, chmod u+x MainCode.sh

-For basic usage, Usage of code  is: ./MainCode.sh <Desired String File>
+For basic usage, Usage of code  is: ./MainCode.sh "Desired String File"